VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

   For ndi.element objects, this is the string 'element: ' followed by its name

-Help for ndi.probe.timeseries.mfdaq/elementstring is inherited from superclass NDI.ELEMENT
+Help for ndi.probe.timeseries.mfdaq/elementstring is inherited from superclass ndi.element
 ```

 ---